-It is 3:00 PM on a Sunday, and my kitchen counter in suburban Seattle currently looks like a crime scene where the primary victim was a massive head of organic broccoli.
-There are green flecks everywhere—on the floor, on my HR badge I forgot to take off, and probably in my hair.
-This is the reality of the ‘Low-GI Life’ that I never asked for, but here I am, three hours into a meal prep session that feels like I’m preparing for a culinary marathon.
+It is mid-afternoon on a Sunday, and my kitchen counter in suburban Seattle currently looks like a crime scene where the primary victim was a massive head of organic broccoli.
+There are green flecks everywhere—on the floor, on my HR badge I forgot to take off after a late Friday meeting, and probably in my hair.
+This is the reality of the 'Low-GI Life' that I never asked for, but here I am, deep into a meal prep session that feels like I’m preparing for a culinary marathon just to keep my pancreas from staging a walkout.

-Before we dive into the weeds of my Tupperware Tetris, a quick heads-up: this post contains affiliate links.
+Heads up—this post has affiliate links.
 If you decide to buy something through them, I earn a commission at no extra cost to you.
-I only share things like the supplements I mention because I’ve actually used them in my own low-GI kitchen lab.
+I only share things like the supplements I mention because I’ve actually used them in my own low-GI kitchen lab to see how they affect my routine.
 You can find my full disclosure here.

 The Sunday Performance Review (For My Pancreas)

-Look, if you had told me a year ago that I’d be spending my Sunday afternoons calculating the glycemic load of a chickpea, I would have laughed in your face and reached for another slice of sourdough.
+Look, if you had told me a couple of years ago that I’d be spending my Sunday afternoons calculating the glycemic load of a chickpea, I would have laughed in your face and reached for another slice of sourdough.
 But after that wellness screening at work—the one where I, the actual HR Manager, failed my own blood test—everything changed.
 I spent about a month in total denial.
-I thought if I just ignored the ‘prediabetic’ label, it would go away.
+I thought if I just ignored the 'prediabetic' label, it would go away.
 Spoiler alert: it didn’t.
-My follow-up numbers in January were even worse, and that’s when the panic set in.
+My follow-up numbers earlier this year, around mid-January, were even worse, and that’s when the panic set in.

 I realized that my metabolism was basically on a Performance Improvement Plan (PIP), and it was failing.
 I had to rebuild my entire relationship with food from the ground up.
 I’m not a doctor, I’m not a nutritionist, and I have zero medical training—I’m just a woman who realized the standard American diet was slowly breaking her.
 So, I turned my kitchen into a low-GI test lab.
-Every Sunday is now a strategic operation to ensure that Monday-through-Friday me doesn’t face-plant into a box of office donuts because I’m starving.
+Every Sunday is now a strategic operation to ensure that Monday-through-Friday me doesn’t face-plant into a box of office donuts because I’m starving and my blood sugar is crashing.
+It’s not about being perfect.
+Trust me, I still miss white bread more than I will ever admit to my coworkers.
+But prepping these meals is how I keep my sanity.
+If you're just starting out, you might want to read about how I started rebuilding my plate after that first wake-up call.

 My meal prep usually starts at the Fred Meyer on 148th.
-I spent $137 last Tuesday on what I call the 'Low-GI Essentials.'
+I spent low-three-figures last Tuesday on what I call the 'Low-GI Essentials.'
 This isn't a fancy, Instagram-worthy haul.
 It’s a lot of fiber, a lot of protein, and a lot of things that don't come in a box.
-Here is what my actual weekly rotation looks like lately.
+I’ve become that person—the one who stands in the aisle for five minutes squinting at the back of a yogurt container to see if 'evaporated cane juice' is the second ingredient.
+(Hint: it usually is, and it’s just a fancy name for sugar.)

 Breakfast: The ‘No-Spike’ Morning Strategy

 Breakfast used to be a granola bar or a bagel on the way to the office.
 Now?
 That’s a recipe for a 10:00 AM energy crash that makes me want to cry during budget meetings.
 My go-to now is overnight chia pudding with unsweetened almond milk and a handful of blackberries.
-Blackberries are great because they have a low glycemic index, and the fiber in the chia seeds keeps everything moving slowly through my system.
+Blackberries are great because they are a low-glycemic index fruit, and the fiber in the chia seeds keeps everything moving slowly through my system.

 During the week, I also use a little extra help to keep things steady.
 I’ve been adding Sugar Defender drops to my morning herbal tea.
-It’s got an earthy, herbal taste—kind of like a forest floor, if I’m being honest—but I’ve found it fits right into my routine.
-It’s got 24 plant-based ingredients, and since I started using it, I don’t feel that desperate urge to raid the vending machine by mid-morning.
+It has an earthy, herbal taste—kind of like a forest floor, if I’m being honest—but I’ve found it fits right into my routine.
+It’s got 24 plant-based ingredients, and since I started using it a few months ago, I don’t feel that desperate urge to raid the vending machine by mid-morning.
 It’s just one of the tools in my kit, along with the mountain of kale in my fridge.
-You can read my more detailed Sugar Defender review here if you’re curious about how it fits into a busy professional schedule.
+I personally follow the dosage on the label and find it helps me stay level while I'm navigating the morning commute on the I-5.

 Lunch: The Salad That Doesn’t Taste Like Sadness

 I used to do those Mason jar salads because they looked cute, but I realized I hate eating out of a jar.
+It feels like I'm a scientist eating a specimen.
 Now, I prep 'deconstructed' salads.
 I roast two large pans of cauliflower and chickpeas with smoked paprika and cumin.
 I divide those into five containers.
-Then, each morning, I grab a handful of fresh spinach and a pre-cooked chicken breast (Costco rotisserie chicken is a lifesaver, just skip the skin if you’re watching fats too).
+Then, each morning, I grab a handful of fresh spinach and a pre-cooked chicken breast from a Costco rotisserie chicken (I usually skip the skin to keep the saturated fats down, though I miss it dearly).

 The key here is the dressing.
 I learned the hard way that 'fat-free' dressing is usually just a fancy name for 'sugar syrup.'
 I make a quick lemon-tahini dressing on Sundays.
-It’s creamy, it’s got healthy fats to slow down glucose absorption, and it actually makes the kale taste like food instead of lawn clippings.
+It’s creamy, it’s got healthy fats to slow down glucose absorption, and it actually makes the greens taste like food instead of lawn clippings.
+Sometimes I'll swap the greens for 'noodles' I make myself.
+If you're curious, I wrote a bit about using a spiralizer for low-GI pasta alternatives which has been a total game-changer for my Tuesday lunches.

 The Dinner Rotation: When HR Meets the Kitchen

 The Sheet Pan Savior: I usually prep two sheet pan meals on Sundays.
 This week was salmon with asparagus and cherry tomatoes.
 I toss them in olive oil and garlic, and they take about 15 minutes in the oven.
-Salmon is high in Omega-3s, which some people find helps with overall metabolic health, but for me, it’s just a protein that doesn't make my glucose monitor scream at me.
+Salmon is high in Omega-3s, which some people find helps with metabolic health, but for me, it’s just a protein that doesn't make my glucose monitor scream at me.
+It’s simple, it’s fast, and the cleanup is just one piece of parchment paper.

 The Cabbage Experiment: I’ve recently discovered that if you sauté shredded cabbage with a little soy sauce and ginger, it’s actually... good?
-It’s a low-GI alternative to noodles.
 I call it 'Egg Roll in a Bowl.'
 I make a massive batch on Sunday, and it stays fresh in the fridge until Thursday.
-It’s crunchy, filling, and costs about three dollars to make.
-It’s the ‘Budget Pick’ of my kitchen, much like GlucoBerry is for people looking for a more affordable supplement option.
-While I prefer the liquid drops of the Hero pick, some of my friends in my local support group prefer capsules like Gluco6 or GlucoBerry because they’re easier to toss in a purse.
+It’s crunchy, filling, and costs almost nothing to make.
+It’s the 'Budget Pick' of my kitchen, much like GlucoBerry is for people looking for a more affordable supplement option.
+While I prefer the liquid Sugar Defender drops, a friend of mine in a local support group prefers GlucoBerry because it uses Maqui berry, which is a naturally low-GI superfruit.
+She finds it easier to take a capsule than deal with the herbal taste of drops.

 The Things That Didn’t Work (The Hall of Shame)